-* I've never understood why everyone's all "Oh my gosh, Jesus knew that Judas was going to betray him!!! ''How did he know???''" [[SarcasmMode It's not like Judas had been running around for the entire musical up to that point talking about how dangerous what Jesus is doing is, and how it's gotta stop now before the Romans get mad, and dude someone's gotta stop Jesus...]]
+* I've never understood why everyone's all "Oh my gosh, Jesus knew that Judas was going to betray him!!! ''How did he know???''" [[SarcasmMode It's not like Judas had been running around for the entire musical up to that point talking about how dangerous Jesus' actions are, and how it's gotta stop now before the Romans get mad, and dude someone's gotta stop Jesus...]]

 ** I think their surprise was more of just being shocked that he was ''capable'' of stabbing his friend in the back.

-** This troper has managed to avoid the films, but in the stage productions I've seen, they're typically depicted as the best of friends, and it's not so much "someone's gotta stop Jesus" as it is "Dude, you're in way over your head!"
+** Depending upon the production, they're often depicted as the best of friends, and it's not so much "someone's gotta stop Jesus" as it is "Dude, you're in way over your head!"

 * Two things I've never gotten...
 First, Mary Magdalene saying to Peter: "''It's what he told us you would do/ I wonder how he knew''" when she wasn't present for his prediction that Peter would deny him thrice.
 Second, Judas making numerous references to how badly they have beaten Jesus ''before they actually hurt him''.